richfitz/wood/README.md

 This fetches a set of data that I've archived.

 ```
-make downloaded-data-unpack
+make theplantlist-cache-unpack
 ```

-This route allows you to delete all the data (`make clean downloaded-data-delete`) and easily rerun the analysis (`make downloaded-data-unpack`).
+This route allows you to delete all the data (`make purge`) and easily rerun the analysis (`make theplantlist-cache-unpack all`) without redownloading the data.

 ## Running the analysis